 The program seeks highly motivated candidates who exhibit leadership and academic excellence, good judgment and analytical abilities, and a keen interest in Canadian public policy and governance.

 Applicants must have recently obtained or be about to obtain a Master's degree from a recognized university in any discipline.
-Recently is defined as within the last two calendar years (2019 and 2020 inclusively).

 Participants are expected to relocate to the National Capital Region.

 - Are you a Canadian citizen or permanent resident?

 - Will you have completed your Master's degree coursework and do you expect to have your degree by June 2023?

 - By June 30, 2023 will you have completed: